mynyml/watchr/README.md

     gem install watchr

-If you're on \*nix and have the [rev][4] gem installed, Watchr will detect it and use it automatically.
+If you're on Linux/BSD and have the [rev][4] gem installed, Watchr will detect it and use it automatically.
 This will make Watchr evented.

     gem install rev

+You can get the same evented behaviour on OS X by installing [ruby-fsevent][10].

+    gem install ruby-fsevent

 See Also
 --------